Applicable plans

 • Enterprise

-Formula and aggregation fields allow you to create new information from existing data in the collection, or even from other collections!
+Formula and aggregation fields allow you to create new information from existing data in the list, or even from other lists!

 This feature makes it possible to combine the contents of fields (e.g. first and last names) or to combine texts and labels from references.
 The calculated texts/labels/numbers work like regular fields, so they can also be used for terms in filters, aggregation in dashboards or as grouping in Kanban.
 In addition, filters can now be applied within the formulas to include only certain references in the calculation.